AlxHnr/nano-backup/README.md

 straightforward and atomic way, preventing changes to sneak in without approval.

-I _greatly_ disagree with the crowd that recommends you to just `dd` or `rsync` your entire hard-drive.
+I _greatly_ disagree with the idea to just `dd` or `rsync` the entire hard-drive.
 Sometimes you may tinker around with config files you never need again, probably leaving them in an inconsistent state.
-There is no reason to have those files polluting your backup history.
+There is no reason to have those files polluting the backup history.
 Nano-backup makes it easy to track only the few files you really need.
 To wipe files completely from the repository, simply remove their entries from the config file.
 This keeps the backup as lean as possible.

 **Note**: Nano-backup does not try to replace existing backup tools and implements only a handful of backup strategies.
 It focuses on local backups